mdespuits/mdespuits.github.io/source/_posts/2014-04-08-welcome-to-lotus.markdown

 Success!

-They are fast, they are simple, and everything is easy to mock/stub if necessary.
-They are just callable objects that return the typical Rack response.

-This is the pattern you find with the other pieces of Lotus.
-Each is self-contained and easy to write tests against.

 And if you aren't sure how to test something, copy a spec from Lotus itself.
 They are that simple and that straightforward.
+You can test each part of your Lotus application without being too coupled to another part.

 # Is it ready?